Origins of Tricoulamine

 It is unknown how it affects other species, and since it occurs naturally in their environment, it’s possible that it doesn’t affect Calafans at all.

-It can be pronounced as either tri-coo-la-meen or tri-coh-la-meen.
+You can pronounce it as either tri-coo-la-meen or tri-coh-la-meen.